Data Extraction Tools: Improving Data Warehouse Performance

-- Usability: Last but not least, the most obvious benefit relies on data extraction tools’ ease of use.
+Last but not least, the most obvious benefit relies on data extraction tools’ ease of use.
 These tools provide business users with a user interface that is not only intuitive, but provides a visual view of the data processes and rules in place.
-Additionally, the need to hand code data extraction processes are eliminated—allowing for individuals without a programming skillset to extract insights.
+Additionally, the need to hand code data extraction processes are eliminated—allowing for individuals without a programming skill set to extract insights.

 One of the most convincing use cases for data extraction software involves tracking performance based on financial data.
 Extraction software can gather data for metrics such as sales, competitors’ prices, operational costs, and other expenses from an assortment of sources internal and external to the enterprise.
 Once that data is appropriately transformed and loaded into analytics tools, users can run business intelligence to monitor the performance of specific products, services, business units, or employees.

 Data extraction tools are a vital component of data management.
-Using one of these automated tools enables organizations to efficiently control and retrieve data from various origin systems into one central system for future use in single applications and higher-level analytics.
+Using an automated tool enables organizations to efficiently control and retrieve data from various origin systems into one central system for future use in single applications and higher-level analytics.
 More importantly, however, data extraction software provides the essential first step in downstream integration efforts.

 Stitch Data Loader provides a fast, fault-tolerant path to data extraction from more than 90+ sources.